 Advertisement in the February 1964 issue of Strom+See

-On 01.07.1954 Keller Shipping AG, Basel took over the full commercial and technical management of the Nautilus ships.
-At the time of this takeover, Nautilus S.A. owned five ships, the two old freighters ST. GOTTHARD and TICINO, which were sold immediately, presumably at the instigation of Charles Keller, while the HELVETIA, BADEN and SAENTIS continued to sail under the Keller Shipping flag for many years.
-According to an entry in the Swiss Gazette of Commerce of 9 August 1954, the board of directors of Nautilus S.A. was now filled with Charles Keller's confidants.
-Jean Bonna became the new chairman, followed by Edmond Barbey and Charles Keller became delegate.
-Bixio Bossi was allowed
+On 01.07.1954, Keller Shipping AG, Basel, took over the full commercial and technical management of the Nautilus ships.
+At the time of this takeover, Nautilus S.A. owned five ships, the two old freighters ST. GOTTHARD and TICINO were sold immediately, presumably at the instigation of Charles M. Keller, while the HELVETIA, the BADEN and the SAENTIS continued to sail for many years under the Keller Shipping flag.
+According to an entry in the Swiss.
+Handelsamtsblatt of 09.08.1954, the Board of Directors of Nautilus S.A. was now made up of people trusted by Charles M. Keller.
+Jean Bonna became the new Chairman, followed by Edmond Barbey and Charles M. Keller became Delegate.
+Bixio Bossi was allowed to remain on the Board of Directors, but now only had collective signatory powers.
+In 1955, Transoceanique S.A. took over the shares and thus also the ships of Nautilus S.A.
+Lugano.
+Transoceanique S.A. reached an agreement with the Swiss Confederation to pay CHF 12.0 million for the ships, whereby the Confederation had to accept a substantial write-off, probably around CHF 19.0 million, although this can today no longer be determined precisely.
+On 17.02.1964, Transoceanique Suisse S.A.
+Geneva bought all the shares in Nautilus S.A., whose registered office had already been moved to Geneva (total share capital: CHF 500'000.-).

 Passenger-Brochure from the early 1960ties